 Beans Purchased at the Store

-It was a found to be nearly the same of the USDA average and the Brix value was 4.2
+It was found to be nearly the same as the USDA average, and the Brix value was 4.2

 |Protein||1.8 g||1.76 g|